Birth Control Is For Every Body

 Imagine you’re watching a person going through their morning routine.
 After rolling out of bed, they sleepily walk over to the kitchen and start the coffee pot.
 While the coffee brews, they fill a glass of water and use it to wash down a few pills: a daily probiotic, a multivitamin, and a birth control pill.
 The coffee finishes brewing, and they pour themselves a steaming mug, topped with a bit of whatever milk alternative looked interesting at the grocery store this week.

 Now, tell us: what did that person look like?

 Birth control is for every body.

-Not exactly.
 Most people may assume that cisgender females are the only oral contraceptive users, but birth control helps a much wider swath of the population.
 And while we’ve mentioned it here before, it bears repeating: birth control is *not* just for preventing pregnancy.
 In fact, birth control can be used to help manage symptoms of polycystic ovary syndrome and endometriosis.
 Plus, it can also be used to help reduce acne.